kingzamzon/docs/docs/sdk/wallets/walletconnect.md

 import { PKPClient } from "@lit-protocol/pkp-client";

 const pkpClient = new PKPClient({
-  authContext: {...},
+  authContext: {
-  // // TODO: authContext...
-  // @deprecated methods below
+    client: litNodeClient,
+    getSessionSigsProps: {
+      chain: 'ethereum',
+      expiration: new Date(Date.now() + 60_000 * 60).toISOString(),
+      resourceAbilityRequests: resourceAbilities,
+      authNeededCallback,
+    },
+  },
-  // controllerAuthSig: "<Your AuthSig>",
+  // controllerAuthSig: authSig,
-  // Or you can also pass in controllerSessionSigs
+  // controllerSessionSigs: sesionSigs, // (deprecated)
   pkpPubKey: "<Your PKP public key>",
 });
 await pkpClient.connect();
 ```

-The `controllerAuthSig` (or `controllerSessionSigs`) is used to authorize requests to the Lit nodes.
-To learn how to leverage different authentication methods, refer to the [Authentication section](../../authentication/overview).
+The `getSessionSigsProps`, `controllerAuthSig` or `controllerSessionSigs` (this last one deprecated) are used to authorize requests to the Lit nodes.
+To learn how to leverage different authentication methods, refer to the [Authentication section](../authentication/overview).

 To view more constructor options, refer to the [API docs](https://js-sdk.litprotocol.com/interfaces/types_src.PKPClientProp.html).